protonpass/android-pass/README.md

 ## Help us translate

-If you want to help us translating the application, you can learn more about it on [our blog post](https://proton.me/blog/translation-community).
+If you want to help us to translate the application, you can learn more about it on [our blog post](https://proton.me/blog/translation-community).

 ## License